shawenyao/jekyll-now/_posts/2022-10-31-iPhone-7-Review-6-Years-Later.md

 </p>

 ## Reliability
-Battery is where the 6-year old phone truly shows its age.
-In 2016, iPhone 7 was claimed to have longest battery life ever in an iPhone.
-That.
-In fact, it has become so bad in the last year or so that I wouldn't dare going outside without a power bank for an extended period of time.
+Battery is where the 6-year old phone truly shows its weakness.
+In 2016, iPhone 7 was claimed to have longest battery life ever in an iPhone, which feels surreal today.
+In fact, the battery health has become so concerning that in the past year or so, I wouldn't dare going outside without a power bank for an extended period of time.
+The worst part is that the phone seems to have lost its ability to gauge how much juice is left in the battery.
+Sometimes it will still go on for a few hours with a terrifying "1%" in the top-right corner, reminding me of its age.

 Shortly after iPhone 7's launch, battery emerged at the center of a controversy dubbed "batterygate".
 For years there had been anecdotal evidence suggesting that older models of iPhone became increasingly slower with each iOS upgrade, leading people to speculate that it was a concious decision at Apple to encourage people toward buying a new one, a practice known as "planned obsolescence".
 The batterygate culminated with Apple's apology in December 2017 where it promised to offer battery replacements at a reduced cost for a year and better transparency on battery and performance management in the future.
 Today, battery-induced performance throttling is still very much a thing.
 The phone performs about 40-50% slower when the system decides so, even without entering low battery mode.